nullhumanexception/tobox/README.md

 Defines the column to be used for event grouping, when [ordered processing of events is a requirement](#ordered-event-processing).

+### inbox table

+Defines the name of the table to be used for inbox, when [inbox usage is a requirement](#inbox).

+### inbox column

+Defines the column in the outbox table which references the inbox table, when one is set.

 <a id="markdown-event" name="event"></a>
 ## Event